evgueni-alexeev/HEPT-CMS/README.md

 `eval/filter_model.py` can be used to apply a trained pileup model on a dataset to produce filtered versions at various recall thresholds, those will be saved in `eval/pileup/<saved_model>/filtered_data`.
 The filtered(or unfiltered) datasets can also be analyzed using a trained tracking model via `eval/tracking_eval.py`.
 This gives a detailed breakdown of efficiency and analysis by track length, $p_t$, etc when applied on a partially cleaned dataset.
 The same analysis can be run on just the sim-matched line segments in the dataset (which masks out `LS_isFake` points).

 There are currently 2 pre-trained models saved in `eval`, both trained on 2000 events from the pu200 ntuple, on a single A40 over ~200 epochs.
-The pileup model achieved a 40.9% precision at 99% recall, and 96.5% AUPRC, and the tracking model achieved a mean AP score of 99.1%, trained/evaluated just the sim-matched LS.
+The pileup model achieved a 40.9% precision at 99% recall, and 96.5% AUPRC, and the tracking model achieved a mean AP score of 99.1%, trained/evaluated on just the sim-matched LS.